RRMoelker/quote-engine/webservice/README.md

 * Using Poetry for package management to easily pin versions
 * Using Django REST framework because it is the standard for REST endpoints and supports both XML and JSON out of the box.
 * Sticking to SQLite Django DB because this example setup does not require anything more.
+* Leaving user and group API endpoints from rest framework getting started to illustrate what the library has to offer when expanding.
+The quote example by itself does not quite justify the use of the library when a simple view endpoint would suffice.
+* The random quote endpoint uses a GET endpoint for simplicity of use.
+Do note that POST would be a more correct usage in a RESTFull API context.

 # Install